ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 1.8.9 (2021-01-31)
+* Labels for the Meter CC were improved to be unique
+* Many config files were added and updated
+* Improved compatibility with some devices, notably `ID Lock 150`, `Vision Security ZD2102-5`, `HomeSeer WD200+`
+* `currentValue` and similar values are now updated immediately when a set-type command succeeds.
+Verification is done after a short delay.

 ### 1.8.8 (2021-01-24)
 * Fixed an issue where communication with sleeping secure nodes could get stuck